Latest COVID-19 updates

 Note from Employsure

-The above is a general guide to the restrictions in Victoria.
+The above is a general guide to the restrictions in Queensland.
+For official and detailed information, please visit the Queensland Government’s Covid website.
 If you need further information on how these restrictions impact your workplace as an employer, please get in touch with our advice line or, if you are not a client, we can assist you with free, initial advice on 1300 651 415.